September 1, 2007

 Answers to frequently asked questions about your AOPA membership

-Q: I haven't gone into the members-only section of AOPA Online for a while and have no idea what my password is.
+Q: I forgot my password for the members-only section of the AOPA Web site.
 What should I do?

 Web: Update your personal information, renew your membership, and much more by clicking on My AOPA Membership in the left column of our home page.